lmfarley10/analytics-ai/aidp-compliance/secure-pipeline/secure-pipeline.md

 ## Task 5: View and Export Data Lineage

 1. After execution, in Data Integration, go to the pipeline's Lineage tab.
-2. Alternatively, in Data Catalog, search for the output entity and view lineage.
+2. Alternatively, in Data Catalog, search for the ADW output entity (harvest if needed) and view lineage.
-3. Trace flows: e.g., from source Salary column through transformations to output.
+3. Trace flows: e.g., from source Salary column through transformations to ADW output, including terms (even without direct DI linkage, Catalog tracks via metadata if harvested).
 4. Export as PDF for audits.

    ![View Lineage](images/view-lineage.png)